moonbyt3/starterCLI/README.md

 # starterCLI
 CLI for starter_s theme _underscores framework for WordPress

-Add this line to your package.json to register gen-c command
+Add this line to your package.json to register gen-c and gen-p command

 ```
 "bin": {